taih304/Linux-Shell/Kernel.md

 ``bin`` : the directory ``bin`` store all the command line used in Linux

+``tmp``: In Unix and Linux, the global temporary directories are ``/tmp`` and ``/var/tmp`` where temporary files of the running program are stored here.
+However, files created by user in those locations are not temporary as they are still in there and can still keep the value after the OS is powered off.

 **Recover .bashrc and .profile to origin files**

 Origin ``.bashrc`` and ``.profile`` files are stored in ``/etc/skel``